CodeShadowing95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7- Script that creates a new global variable
 8- Print the result of the addition of 128 with the value stored in the env. variable TRUEKNOWLEDGE 9- Print the result of POWER divided by DIVIDE
+10- Display the result of BREATH to the LOVE